 - Choosing a title

 Throughout this article and the process of creating the course, one thing remains consistent and that is – our aim.
 We aim at creating a profitable course.
-When I say profitable, what I actually mean is a course having many students enrolled for it.
+When I say profitable, what I actually mean is a course having many students enrolled in it.

 To get there you need your course to be marketable.
 And whether it’s a blog post, a brand or a course, a catchy title has a great impact on marketing it.
 If you’re thinking of a good title, I got two words for you –